 Salzburg

-We peeked into the Festival Hall Complex, which is where the Von Trapp family escaped in the film “Sound of Music.”
+We peeked into the Festival Hall Complex, where the Von Trapp family escaped in the film “Sound of Music.”
 On our way back to our Ama Waterways River Boat, our guide told us all the “lies” about the film.
-The Von Trapps had apparently escaped from Austria before the war started.
+The Von Trapps escaped from Austria before the war started.
 If they had actually “climbed the mountain,” they would have ended up in Germany.
 Also, contrary to what the song says, Schnitzel is never served with noodles.
 I still love the movie anyway.

 Regensburg